axibase/atsd/configuration/entity_views.md

 If **Split Table by Column** is specified, the entities are grouped into multiple tables.

-The **Split Table by Column** field accepts an existing column header or its value.
+**Split Table by Column** accepts an existing column header or its value.

 ### Split Examples